vg-json-data/sm-json-data/logicalRequirements.md

 #### notable object

-A `notable` object indicates the need to be able to perform a notable, which is like a tech but specific to the room.
+A `notable` object indicates the need to be able to perform a [notable strat](region/region-readme.md#notable-strats).
+A notable strat is a strat which requires more than simply having all of its item and tech requirements.
+This may be one with higher difficulty than what the tech would typically imply, or one which requires specific knowledge relating to the strat.
+Notable objects can be used like a tech requirement that is specific to the room.
 The name of the notable must match the `name` of an object in the room `notables` list.

 __Example:__
 ```json